Science & Health Bulletin Overview

 Asbury University offers a major in Pre-Nursing which provides options to students interested in pursuing a career in nursing.

 - Students may complete an Asbury University degree by transferring to and completing credits at an approved school of nursing in their fourth year.
-Students take a prescribed course of study (PNR) and the AU foundational courses at Asbury University.
+Students take a prescribed course of study (PNR) and the Foundations courses at Asbury University.
 The PNR major must transfer to an accredited 4-year school of nursing.
 Upon completing a full-time (30 hours) year of professional nursing courses the credits must be transferred back to Asbury University to complete the Bachelor of Arts degree in Pre-Nursing.
-Asbury has an arrangement with UK-CON, but other Schools of Nursing may be used.
+Asbury has an arrangement only with UK-CON for accepting qualified Asbury students, but other Schools of Nursing may be used.

-- University of Kentucky – College of Nursing (UK-CON) – Students can complete two degrees in five years.
-Students who successfully complete this 5 year program will earn a Bachelor of Arts in Pre-Nursing from Asbury and a Bachelor of Science in Nursing from the University of Kentucky.
-Participating students take the prescribed course of study at Asbury, including the foundational courses, and then transfer to University of Kentucky -College of Nursing.
-To complete the Asbury University degree in Pre-Nursing the first full-time year of nursing courses from UK must be officially transferred to Asbury University upon completion.
+- University of Kentucky – College of Nursing (UK-CON) – Students can complete two degrees by successfully completing this program, a Bachelor of Arts in Pre-Nursing from Asbury and a Bachelor of Science in Nursing from the University of Kentucky.
+Participating students take the prescribed course of study at Asbury, including the Foundations courses, and then transfer to University of Kentucky -College of Nursing.
+To complete the Asbury University degree in Pre-Nursing the first 30 credits of nursing courses from UK must be officially transferred to Asbury University upon completion.

 - Other schools of Nursing – Students may transfer to other approved nursing schools although there is no agreement on admission or programs at these other schools.
-The Asbury degree is completed by the official transfer of the year of nursing hours (30.0).
+The Asbury degree is completed by the official transfer of the first 30 credits of nursing courses.
 Degrees and requirements for the other nursing schools vary.
 The school must be approved for use in the Pre-Nursing degree program.

 - Students with other Asbury majors may complete pre-nursing requirements without declaring the PNR major.
 Contact the Health Professions Advisor if you are interested in any nursing/medical related field.

 - PNR Student completes the major requirements at Asbury.
 PNR majors transfer to an accredited 4-year school of nursing to complete the major and the AU degree by finishing one full-time year (30.0 hours) of nursing courses.
-Student must request an official transcript from the nursing institution for these credits must be officially transferred back to Asbury University to receive an AU degree.
+These credits must be officially transferred back to Asbury University to receive an AU degree.
 Students must have 124.0 total hours to receive an AU degree.

 - PNR Student may not have a double major.
 If completing any other Asbury major the Pre-Nursing major will not be listed.
 Student will complete and graduate from Asbury University in the other major only.
 However, any student who is preparing to apply for nursing or medical schools should contact the Health Professions advisor about taking required pre-nursing or pre-medical courses outside their declared major.